Centre for Addiction and Mental Health

 (416) 535-8501 x 3662

-Dr. Daniel Blumberger is a Clinician Scientist appointed in the Brain Stimulation and Geriatric Mental Health Programs, and is head of the Late-Life Mood Disorders Clinic.
+Dr. Daniel Blumberger is a Clinician Scientist in the Campbell Family Mental Health Research Institute and head of the Late-Life Mood Disorders Clinic at CAMH.
 He is an Assistant Professor in the Department of Psychiatry at the University of Toronto.
-Dr. Blumberger completed his medical school training at the University of Toronto where he also completed his residency training in psychiatry.
-He completed a Research Fellowship in Brain Stimulation and Late-Life Mood Disorders at the Centre for Addiction and Mental Health.
+Dr. Blumberger completed his medical school training at the University of Toronto, where he also completed his residency training in psychiatry.
+He completed a Research Fellowship in Brain Stimulation and Late-Life Mood Disorders at CAMH.
 Dr. Blumberger was awarded a CIHR Postdoctoral Fellowship from the Institute of Aging.

 Areas of Research